Little Golem

 Note: 19

 A Championship Tournament consists of different leagues.
 Each league usually consists of nine to eleven players.
 The ratings of the players in each league will usually be similar.
 Every player plays one game against every other player in that league.
 After all games have finished, the player with the most points wins that league.
-The player winning the top league is crowned the champion!
+The player winning the top league, League #1, is crowned the champion!

 Generally...